asuh/forage/README.md

 * `yarn dev` — Compile assets when file changes are made, start Browsersync session
 * `yarn build` — Compile and optimize the files in your assets directory

+## IndieWeb

+This theme has many pieces that integrate with the IndieWeb ecosystem out of the box with provided [IndieWeb WordPress plugins](https://indieweb.org/WordPress/Plugins).
+Specifically, I recommend the following:

+* IndieWeb Plugin
+* Webmention
+* Syndication Links
+* IndieAuth
+* Post Kinds
+* Micropub

+If you use Gutenberg, you can also try [IndieBlocks](https://wordpress.org/plugins/indieblocks/) instead of everything above but IndieAuth.

 ## Contributing

 Contributions are welcome from everyone.